-Investments: The Sub-Fund invests mainly in debt and debt related instruments, in particular Euro denominated securities, as well as cash and money market instruments.
-The Sub-Fund may invest up to 90% of its assets in below-investment grade bonds and up to 20% in bonds rated below CCC by Standard & Poor's or considered to be of comparable quality by the Management Company.
-The Sub-Fund may also invest in convertible bonds, up to 10% of its assets in contingent convertible bonds and, on an ancillary basis, equities.
-The Sub-Fund may invest up to 10% of its assets in ABSs and MBSs.
-The Sub-Fund's exposure to Distressed Securities is limited to 10% of its assets.
+Investments: The Sub-Fund invests mainly in below investment grade bonds from anywhere in the world, including emerging markets.
+The Sub-Fund may also invest in money market securities, and may invest up to 20% in convertible securities, up to 10% in contingent convertible bonds and, on an ancillary basis, in equities.
+The Sub-Fund's investments will mainly be denominated in euro.
+For temporary defensive purposes, the Sub-Fund may invest up to 49% of its assets in cash or in bonds from EU states whose national currency is the euro.
+The Sub-Fund may invest up to 10% of net assets in ABSs and MBSs.
+The Sub-Fund's exposure to Distressed Securities is limited to 15% of its assets.

-The Sub-Fund makes use of derivatives to reduce various risks, for efficient portfolio management and as a way to gain exposure (long or short) to various assets, markets or other investment opportunities (including derivatives which focus on credit, equities, interest rates and foreign exchange).
-The Sub-Fund may use derivatives to gain exposure eligible loan indices up to a maximum of 10% of its assets.
+The Sub-Fund makes use of derivatives to reduce various risks, for efficient portfolio management and as a way to gain exposure (long or short) to various assets, markets or other investment opportunities (including derivatives which focus on credit, interest rates, and foreign exchange).
+The Sub-Fund may use derivatives to gain exposure to eligible loan indices up to a maximum of 10% of its assets.

-Benchmark: The Sub-Fund is actively managed and uses Euro Short Term Rate Index (ESTER) a posteriori as an indicator for assessing the Sub-Fund's performance and, as regards the performance fee benchmark used by relevant share classes, for calculating the performance fees.
+Benchmark: The Sub-Fund is actively managed and uses the Euro Short Term Rate Index (ESTER) a posteriori as an indicator for assessing the Sub-Fund's performance and, as regards the performance fee benchmark used by relevant share classes, for calculating the performance fees.
 There are no constraints relative to any such Benchmark restraining portfolio construction.